-Step One: Attend the Georgia Forestry Commission Grant Webinar on November 30, 2022, at 10 am.
+Step One: Attend the Georgia Forestry Commission Grant Webinar on October 10, 2023 at 3PM.
 The Green Infrastructure Center will present an overview of this program along with a live Q&A session providing an opportunity to ask questions about the program.
-Register for this webinar at: https://attendee.gotowebinar.com/register/3308578249126463244.

 Step Two: Gather the information for the survey.